liuzz10/Algorithm/Leetcode #277 Find the Celebrity.md

 1. Base case: i = 0, j = 1.
 We check knows(0, 1) and determine a potential candidate.
     * If knows(0, 1) = 1, j is the potential candidate.
     * If knows(0, 1) = 0, i is the potential candidate.
-2. After determining a candidate between 0 and 1, we need to compare the candidate i or j, with the 3rd number.
-Therefore, we need a for loop to always go to the next number that the candidate can compare to.
+2. After determining a candidate between 0 and 1, we need to compare the winning candidate, with a 3rd number Therefore, we need a for loop to always go to the next number so that the candidate can compare to.

-    For loop:
+    For loop where j traverses all numbers:
     * `if knows(candidate, j) == 1` we eliminate the current candidate and set `candidate = j`.
     * `if knows(candidate, j) == 0` we eliminate j=1 and keep the current candidate.